Clinical Areas of Interest

-Brendan has been a physiotherapist for over 10 years, primarily having worked in private practice and sports settings.
+Brendan has over 15 years experience as a physiotherapist, primarily having worked in private practice and sports settings.
 He has also worked in the hospital setting including treating medical and surgical patients, fractures and working on rehabilitation wards.

 Brendan established Arrow Physiotherapy in 2012, with a vision of providing professional, high-quality, evidence-based and personalised physiotherapy services for everyone in The Hills community.
 Brendan grew up in the local area and is pleased to now have a physiotherapy practice to be able to serve the community in which he grew up.

 As a physiotherapist, Brendan has always had a passion for working with active populations, whether that be those engaged with sport or those with a lesser active lifestyle including those who simply like to walk, garden or play with their grandchildren.
 Brendan does have a keen interest in sports physiotherapy, which has seen him work with elite, sub-elite and recreational athletes across a multitude of sports.
 He has worked with athletes across numerous sports including netball, soccer, rugby, AFL, athletics, triathlon, squash and boxing.